-Critical project personnel receive copies of the QAPP (c.f. distribution list).
-The QAPP will be updated annually.
+Critical project personnel receive copies of the QAPP.
+The QAPP will be reviewed annually for necessary changes.
 Any modifications to the QAPP will be reviewed and approved by the personnel conducting the sampling, the principal investigators and DNR's Quality Assurance Officer.
-Once approved, the final version will be made available to all interested parties by placing downloadable copies in the Chesapeake Bay Program's and DNR's websites.
+Once approved, QAPP documents can be found online by selecting 'Quality Assurance Project Plans' from Publication Type at Eyes on the Bay: Monitoring News and Reports.
 Project reporting to management will be accomplished by semi-annual progress reports of activities.
-Electronic summaries of provisional instantaneous water quality data will be provided on an annual basis.